benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 ___

-So let's say you ran with my idea regarding the new posts form, do me a favour now and edit one of your existing posts.
+So let's say you ran with my idea regarding the new posts form, do me a favor now and edit one of your existing posts.
 Change the image and see what happens...

 Yep, we're duplicating the image preview in the edit view and it's not being friendly with our new javascript preview feature.
 Let's fix that now.